 For mobile numbers of individual users: Porting applications sent by the subscriber to the receiving operator with valid UPC during the validity period of the UPC will not be rejected.

-For Organisational Mobile Numbers: In case the porting application is not followed by a valid authorisation letter provided by the corporate body, the incumbent operator may refuse the same.
+For Organisational Mobile Numbers: In case the porting application is not followed by a valid authorization letter provided by the corporate body, the incumbent operator may refuse the same.

 Conclusion – How To Port